-SAM LAY IN BLUESLAND, the new documentary film about legendary Chicago blues drummer Sam Lay directed by John Anderson, makes its world premiere as part of CIMMFest (Chicago International Movies and Music Festival) at 7pm April 18 at the Logan Theatre, 2646 North Milwaukee Avenue, Chicago 60647.
-The screening will be followed by a Q and A with John Anderson and Producer Starr Sutherland.
+SAM LAY IN BLUESLAND, the documentary feature film about legendary Chicago blues drummer Sam Lay directed by John Anderson, had its world premiere as part of CIMMFest (Chicago International Movies and Music Festival) on April 18 at Chicago's Logan Theatre.
+The screening was followed by a Q and A with John Anderson and Producer Starr Sutherland.
 The film's Executive Producer is Michael Prussian for VT Productions.

 STEVE GOODMAN Live Recording